pingcap/docs/v3.0/how-to/scale/in-kubernetes.md

 ## Horizontal scaling

 Horizontally scaling TiDB means that you scale TiDB up or down by adding or remove nodes in your pool of resources.
 When you scale a TiDB cluster, PD, TiKV, and TiDB are scaled up or down sequentially according to the values of their replicas.
-Scaling up operations add nodes based on the node ID in ascending order, while scaling down operations remove nodes according to the node ID in descending order.
+Scaling up operations add nodes based on the node ID in ascending order, while scaling down operations remove nodes based on the node ID in descending order.

 ### Horizontal scaling operations